-Sciences courses, other than major biology, chemistry, and environmental health, include survey laboratory courses in biological and physical sciences.
-The survey science courses are offered to meet the general University core requirements for non-science majors.
-Service courses in chemistry and physics are also offered for departmental majors as well as for non-departmental majors.
+Sciences courses, other than those for major in biology, chemistry, and environmental health, include survey of biological and physical sciences with laboratory courses.
+The survey of biological and physical science courses are offered to meet the general University core requirements for non-science majors.
+Service courses in chemistry and physics are also offered for departmental majors, as well as for non-departmental majors.
 Courses that target science education majors are also offered in the department.